Paramount leader

 There has been significant overlap between paramount leader status and leadership core status, with a majority but not all of paramount leaders being also leadership cores, though they are separate concepts.
-The term has been used less frequently to describe Deng's successors, Jiang Zemin, Hu Jintao and Xi Jinping, who have all formally held the offices of General Secretary of the Chinese Communist Party (party leader), President of the People's Republic of China (state representative) and Chairman of the Central Military Commission (commander-in-chief).
+The term has been used less frequently to describe Deng's successors, Jiang Zemin, Hu Jintao and Xi Jinping, who have all formally held the offices of General Secretary of the Chinese Communist Party (party leader), President of China (state representative) and Chairman of the Central Military Commission (commander-in-chief).
 Jiang, Hu and Xi are therefore usually referred to as president in the international scene, the title used by most other republican heads of state.
 However, Deng's successors derive their real power from the post of general secretary, which is the primary position in the Chinese power structure and generally regarded by scholars as the post whose holder can be considered paramount leader.
 The presidency is a largely ceremonial office according to the Constitution, (Note: The prestigious office of president, first held by Mao Zedong and then officially translated into English as "chairman", was abolished during the Cultural Revolution.
-The Constitution of 1982 restored powers and functions of the President of the People's Republic of China as state representative, and specified that the official translation was "president", even though the Chinese name for the office, 主席 (主席, Zhǔxí), is unchanged and means "chairman" in other contexts, contrasted with 总统 (總統, Zǒngtǒng) for the presidents of republics and other countries.
+The Constitution of 1982 restored powers and functions of the President of China as state representative, and specified that the official translation was "president", even though the Chinese name for the office, 主席 (主席, Zhǔxí), is unchanged and means "chairman" in other contexts, contrasted with 总统 (總統, Zǒngtǒng) for the presidents of republics and other countries.
 This office does not have executive authority comparable to the President of the United States since most of its powers are ceremonial.
 The President of China can therefore be compared with the President of Germany and contrasted with the President of India, who theoretically possesses great executive power exercised in practice by the Union Council of Ministers.) and the most powerful position in the Chinese political system is the CCP general secretary.
 The general secretary has been the highest-ranking official in China's political system since 1982.
 (Note: The de facto leader Deng Xiaoping was 3rd ranking official in the 12th Politburo Standing Committee, and 2nd ranking official in the 13th Central Committee, after General Secretary Zhao Ziyang, but before President Yang Shangkun and Premier Li Peng.
 Deng at the time served as Chairman of the Central Military Commission and was ranked third or second overall in the leadership hierarchy.)

-Xi Jinping is the current paramount leader.
-He is considered to have taken on the role in November 2012, when he became CCP general secretary, rather than in March 2013 when he succeeded Hu Jintao as president.
+Since Mao every paramount leader developed his own philosophy.